NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

     }
     dist_checkpointing.save(sharded_state_dict, dist_ckpt_root)

-During load the distributed checkpoint can be easily read even if the job size changes (contrary to native checkpoints that require the same number of ranks).
+During load, the distributed checkpoint can be easily read even if the job size changes (contrary to native checkpoints that require the same number of ranks).
-The main difference wrt. `torch.load` is that the user has to provide the definition of the sharded state dict that needs to be loaded.
+The main difference with wrt. `torch.load` is that the user has to provide the definition of the sharded state dict that needs to be loaded.

 .. code-block:: python
     from pathlib import Path